vvs31415/rust-interop/book/src/c/calling-from-c.md

 __ZN5count11get_version17h0b87bf00f9702f77E
 ```

-C has no concept of crates and modules, so we need to add `#[no_mangle]`, to be able
+C has no concept of crates and modules, so we need to add `#[no_mangle]` to be able
 to resolve the function simply as `print_version()`.

 With mangling disabled, all exported function names need to be unique.

 ### ABI (Application Binary Interface)

-We also add `extern "C"` to the function, to allow it to be called with your platforms
+We also add `extern "C"` to the function to allow it to be called with your platforms
 C ABI.
-This specifies how data is laid out in memory, and how functions are called.
+This specifies how data is laid out in memory and how functions are called.

-The C ABI is the lingua franca of application binaries, and our only line of
+The C ABI is the lingua franca of application binaries and our only line of
 communication to the non-Rust world.
 All interop between Rust
 and other languages is based on calling conventions from C.

 > **_NOTE:_** We have also added the `pub` keyword to our function.
 Although strictly
-> not necessary (C has no concept of private functions), it's good to be explicit about
+> not necessary (C has no concept of private functions), it's good to be explicit
-> the fact that our function is part of the library's public interface.
+> that our function is part of the library's public interface.

 ### Building the Rust library